peterk87/phylogenetictree/README.md

 nextflow pull nhhaidee/phylogenetictree
 ```

-Nextflow will automatically download the latest version of pipeline.
 You can show the pipeline help message with usage information with:

 ```bash
 nextflow run nhhaidee/phylogenetictree --help